 Memories are fragile, and yet they are the way we are able to tell our story.
 Stories help us understand who we are and how we got here.
 In a rapidly changing landscape like the Tame Valley, memories of how it once was and how it shaped lives can easily be lost.

-You can help us ensure we hear the stories of those who witnessed the changes and what it was like to live in the Tame Valley.
-We’d like you to help us build a picture of the local history of the Tame Valley Wetlands by sharing your stories (and those passed down to you), photographs and memories with us so we can all Tell the Tale of the Tame.
+Working with you and our friends from History Needs You, We’ve built a picture of the local history of the Tame Valley Wetlands by sharing your stories (and those passed down to you), photographs and memories with us so we can all Tell the Tale of the Tame.

-- You can upload your memories and photographs to a specially created Google Map (below).
-You can do this yourself or we will do it with you when we meet.
+- You can still upload your memories and photographs to a specially created Google Map (below).

 - To add to the Telling the Tale of the Tame Google Map, you’ll need a Google account.
 Sign in to your account and then click on the map (below).
 For help on how to add to the map, please follow this link.

 At the end of the project, we will create a book and an exhibition so as many people as possible can access the Tale of the Tame.
 Memories, photographs and films collected will be archived securely so they can be preserved for future generations.